Banditas231/Expansion-Quests-for-DeerIsle/README.md

 # Here only working quest for ExpansionQuestNPCAIDenis !
 # ExpansionQuestBoardLarge Not working at the moment (no clue where I made mistake , when I get fix I post it)

+# Not using DeerIsle, so my quests not updated, but it should be not hard to fix it.